Montrose Houston Neighborhood Guide

 Montrose real estate is as eclectic as the neighborhood’s reputation.
 It offers a diverse array of old mansions, single-family bungalows, and patio homes.
-Montrose also has an abundant selection of new construction townhomes, lofts, and condos.
+The neighborhood also has an abundant selection of new construction townhomes, lofts, and condos.

 A surge of redevelopment efforts in the 1990s spurred on the construction of newer townhomes, a trend that arcs up until today.

-Planned residential developments in Montrose include mid-rise condos like Flats on Fairview (2312 Commonwealth), and a 7-story condo project at 3401 Damico Street.
-Riverway Properties also has an 8-story project slated for development at 3615 Montrose Blvd.
+New residential developments in Montrose include mid-rise condos like Flats on Fairview (2312 Commonwealth) and Riverway Properties’ 3615 Montrose.